matthew7j2014/pokemon-5e/campaign.md

 **What Really Happened:**
 *[To be filled in after session]*

+##### Nurse Joy Dialogue Options

+**If Real Nurse Joy is Rescued:**

+*"Oh thank Arceus!
+I thought...
+I thought they were going to keep me down there forever.
+That woman, she... she's been pretending to be me for three days now!"*

+*"They kept talking about something called 'Phase 2'... and how Mt.
+Moon was just the 'prototype.'
+They mentioned other Pokemon Centers too - Route 10, near the Power Plant, and one near Lavender Town.
+They're not just here!"*

+*"They forced me to watch while they modified my healing machines.
+They said they were 'improving' them, but I could see the Pokemon getting distressed during the process.
+Whatever they were doing, it wasn't healing."*

+*"The radio chatter never stopped - they're coordinating with someone called 'Lieutenant Wavelength' up at Mt.
+Moon.
+They kept saying things like 'the subjects are responding better than expected' and 'neural extraction quotas ahead of schedule.'"*

+*"My Chansey... they took her for 'testing.'
+She's been my partner for fifteen years.
+If you're going to Mt.
+Moon, please... if you see her..."* [tears up]

+**If Asked About Other Trainers:**
+*"So many trainers have passed through in the last few days.
+That fake Joy, she was scanning all their Pokemon, copying data.
+She seemed especially interested in anyone with 'unusual bonds' - whatever that means."*

+**Fake "Nurse Judy" Dialogue (Before Discovery):**

+**Initial Greeting:**
+*"Welcome to our Pokemon Center!
+My, you all look like you've traveled quite far.
+Please, come in, come in!
+Let me take a look at your Pokemon - our healing services have been... upgraded recently."*

+**Probing for Information:**
+*"Mt.
+Moon, you said?
+Oh my, we've had so many trainers asking about that lately.
+The excavations there have stirred up quite a bit of interest.
+Tell me, what draws you to such a... dangerous place?"*

+**During 'Healing' Process:**
+*"Now don't worry if the machines sound a bit different - we've installed the latest League-approved technology.
+It's much more... thorough than the old systems.
+Your Pokemon might seem a bit drowsy afterward, but that's perfectly normal!"*

+**If Players Seem Suspicious:**
+*"Is something wrong?
+You seem... tense.
+Perhaps you've had a long journey?
+I do hope you're not one of those trainers who doesn't trust modern Pokemon care.
+The League assures us these new procedures are completely safe."*

+**When Confronted/Discovered:**
+*"Well, well.
+Clever little trainers, aren't you?
+Agent Marina, actually.
+And you've just made things very complicated for yourselves."* [drops the sweet act] *"Did you really think we wouldn't know you were coming?"
+She presses a button under the desk and the door to the backroom opens and out steps 3 rocket grunts.
+"We can do this the easy way or the hard way.."*

+**After Being Defeated:**

+**Defiant/Mocking:**
+*"You think this changes anything?
+You're already too late.
+Mt.
+Moon is just the beginning.."*

+**Revealing the Scope:**
+*"Three days... three days I've been copying Pokemon data from every trainer who walked through that door.
+Dozens of profiles, all uploaded to our servers.
+Your Pokemon aren't special anymore - we have their patterns."*

+**If Interrogated:**

+**About Mt.
+Moon:**
+*"Lieutenant Wavelength doesn't need this place anymore.
+The prototype testing is complete.
+Soon every Pokemon Center in Kanto will be running our 'upgrades.'"*

+##### Items found in backroom
+Hidden in a locked chest (13 DC sleight of hand)
+5x Super Potion
+5x Potion
+5x Revive
+5x Escape Rope
+5x Antidote
+5x Great Ball

 ### Mt.
 Moon

 *The jagged peaks of Mt.
 Moon loom against the horizon, their ancient stone faces carved by centuries of wind and weather.
 Famous for its rare fossils, mysterious Moon Stones, and the legendary Clefairy that dance under starlight, the mountain has long been a destination for researchers and adventurous trainers.*